trailofbits/it-depends/notes.md

 * How long was a specific version of an application exposed to a vulnerable dependency before it was fixed?

 As a follow-up to each, how would this vulnerability be resolved?
 Implicit update (just re-deploy and updated dependency is automatically pulled in) or explicit update (dependency version constraints were such that manual changes to dependency file was required)

+## Graph DB

+### Nodes

+#### Project

+Has edges to Versions

+#### Version

+Has edges to dependencies

+### Edges

+Edges are made between Nodes and Versions

+* Incoming edges to versions is from parent project

+* Outgoing edges to projects is to dependencies at that version

+Edges in graphdb hold metadata information like the following:

+* symbolic constraints on versions

+* Earliest valid date for connection, latest valid date for connection